KevinITS-site/KevinITS-site.github.io/another-page.md

 1. <a href= "https://w3id.org/arco/ontology/context-description/OtherMethodOfDating">a-cd:otherMethodOfDating</a> <br>
 2. <a href= "https://w3id.org/arco/ontology/context-description/DifferentDating">a-cd:differentDating</a> <br>
 3. <a href= "https://w3id.org/arco/ontology/context-description/ObsoleteDating">a-cd:obsoleteDating</a> <br>
-Which of these 3 object properties is the appropriate one for a triple?
+Which of these 3 object properties is the appropriate one for a triple? <br>
 A: Let’s think step by step.

 CHAT GPT: